otr4j/otrv4/otrv4.md

 ## Fragmentation

+> FIXME below limits aren't even that practical.
+More consideration is required in choosing values.
+This is a preliminary attempt at making limits visible.

+> TODO considering `MAX_MESSAGES` of `100` for number of distinct messages (i.e. multiple fragments) in flight for re-assembly.

+> TODO considering `MAX_FRAGMENT_SIZE` limit of `250 * 1024` bytes, i.e. `250 kiB`.
+(Liberal practical choice, given assumption that this predominantly concerns messaging networks.)
+If messages are dropped during verification, other fragments may still be kept in memory as part of an incomplete message, because fragments may vary in size.

+> TODO considering `MAX_MESSAGE_SIZE` limit of `100 * 1024 * 1024` bytes, i.e. `100 MiB`, for fragments in the store.
+When available fragments of an incomplete message already exceed combined payload of over `MAX_MESSAGE_SIZE`, they will be dropped.

+> REMARK fragments are not authenticated, so it isn't possible to avoid malicious use of fragments.
+Given that messages are authenticated, it is not trivial to inject fake messages into communication.
+It is, however, possible to: (1) interfere with ability to reassemble fragments of authentic messages, or (2) interfere with client operation by sending extreme fragments to interfere with otr-library, i.e. many many fragments, very large fragments, etc. Issue (1) needs awareness of accounts and message-IDs in flight.
+Issue (2) simply requires the ability to send fragments to client.
+This makes (2) very much more available for abuse.
+(Access from any account on any network to the other party's OTR plugin would be an attack vector for injecting malicious fragments.)

 Some networks may have a _maximum message size_ that is too small to contain an encoded OTR message.
 In that event, the sender may choose to split the message into a number of fragments.
 This section describes the format for the